Projects

 An EU funded Horizon2020 research project (2018-2020)

-In the MeMAD project, an international consortium of research and business partners develops methods of accessing audiovisual content through language (video description, subtitling, and linked data).
-The aim is to combine human and machine translation efforts to create an improved model of information extraction, retrieval, and search.
+In the MeMAD project, an international consortium of research and business partners developed methods of accessing audiovisual content through language (video description, subtitling, and linked data).
+The aim was to combine human and machine translation efforts to create an improved model of information extraction, retrieval, and search.
 The model is capable of creating descriptions that are not only time-aligned semantic extractions of objects but also make use of the audio and recognize action sequences.
 Such methodology can revolutionize video management and digital storytelling in broadcasting and media production, and help dealing with the growing amount of audiovisual big data.
-In addition, MeMAD investigates whether these methods can be adapted to semi-automatic audio description and subtitling to improve accessibility.
+In addition, MeMAD investigated whether these methods could be adapted to semi-automatic audio description and subtitling to improve accessibility.